Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 Well-known Sicilian Street Food can be considered a chapter in itself, made up of appetising, genuine, and authentic flavors, representing one of the cornerstones of the local gastronomic culture and an authentic popular culinary heritage.
 Its temptations can please the tastes of everybody in the true sense of the word thanks to the variety of its courses.
 Trying it allows you to delve deeper into the island's gastronomy and discover exquisitely indigenous delicacies.

 The pani câ meusa is an authentic specialty in Palermo's gastronomic tradition, whose antique history dates back to the Middle Ages.
 The origin of this iconic and appreciated specialty comes from kosher cuisine.
 Some members of the Palermitan community were engaged in slaughtering meat: since they could not receive money for their work due to religious precepts, they retained the entrails as a fee for their services.
 Thus, observing the tastes and peculiar habits of the Palermitani people, they contrived a clever way to turn these scraps into a source of income.
-Following the expulsion of the Jewish community by the King Ferdinand II of Aragon, the practice of this activity was kept up by the local caciuttari.
+Following the expulsion of the Jewish community by King Ferdinand II of Aragon, the practice of this activity was kept up by the so-called local caciuttari.

-This delicious Sicilian typical dish consists of a vastedda, a round-shaped bun, covered with a sprinkling of spiced sesame seeds, filled with a mixture, offal, boiled, or with steam technique, and fried in lard.
+This delicious traditional Sicilian food consists of a vastedda, a round-shaped bun, covered with a sprinkling of spiced sesame seeds, filled with a mixture, offal, boiled, or with steam technique, and fried in lard.
 In particular, méusa is made up of frugal ingredients, like spleen, lung, and ox trachea.
 Its name comes from the combination of the ancient Germanic word mīlzi and the etymon melsa, which is the Catalan equivalent.
 Sicilian people usually prepare it in two versions: the first one is called schettu, seasoned with some salt, and pepper and flavored with lemon, while the second one is maritatu, garnished with caciocavallo cheese and sheep's milk ricotta.
 You can taste this fanciful delicacy sold at the stands of street vendors, the so-called meusari, most of which are located at Palermo's historic markets, the Vucciria, Capo, and Ballarò.

 If you are fond of local folklore, typical customs, and traditional cuisine, and you want to discover the most authentic, cheerful, and cosmopolitan atmosphere of this enchanting city, a crossroads of peoples and cultures, you cannot miss the historical neighborhoods of the picturesque and spectacular local markets: you will be enchanted by the myriad of the sounds, colors and the enveloping scent of oriental spices that hovers in the air and that will delight your senses.